 The Triad Starfest, *Tri*Star* for short, is a gathering of astronomers of all types, from novice to professional, for a full day of presentations, displays, and observing.
 The event allows astronomy enthusiasts to share ideas, learn about a range of astronomical topics, get together with old friends, and make new ones.
 The event will draw astronomers from North Carolina and surrounding states.

-*Tri*Star* 2016 will be held on Saturday, 5 March, beginning at 8:30 a.m. in the Percy H. Sears Applied Technologies Center on the campus of Guilford Technical Community College in Jamestown, NC.
+*Tri*Star* 2016 was held on Saturday, 5 March, beginning at 8:30 a.m. in the Percy H. Sears Applied Technologies Center on the campus of Guilford Technical Community College in Jamestown, NC.
+The full schedule for 2017 will be posted soon.

 In addition to a series of speakers scheduled throughout the day, there will be a wide range of astronomical displays, assorted astronomy-related vendors, prize drawings, “how-to” help for astronomy beginners, an astrophotography contest, and daytime and nighttime observing sessions (weather permitting).